Australian Embassy

 International cooperation and defence

-Australia and Japan have a strong history of cooperation in United Nations peacekeeping missions, including in East Timor, Cambodia and South Sudan.
+Australia and Japan also have a strong history of cooperation in United Nations peacekeeping missions, including in East Timor, Cambodia and South Sudan.

 (Photo: CPL Jessica de Rouw) Australian Army soldiers from 7th Brigade board a Japanese Air Self-Defense Force C-130 Hercules at RAAF Base Amberley, Queensland.